jakobjung/spirit_server/README.md

 SPIRIT (**S**wift **P**-value **I**ntegration of **R**egulatory **I**nteraction **T**argets) is a bioinformatics pipeline that predicts sRNA-mRNA and sRNA-sRNA  regulatory interactions in bacteria.
 It integrates [IntaRNA](https://github.com/BackofenLab/IntaRNA) sequence-based predictions with experimental p-values using Fisher's and Stouffer's meta-analysis methods to rank target genes.

+SPIRIT can be run rom the command line or from an RShiny webserver.

 ## Overview

 Given an sRNA of interest and one or more experimental datasets (e.g. RNA-seq, MAPS), SPIRIT: